Managing the Consumer Experience

-By their nature critical incidents can’t be predicted, but they can be planned for, trained on, and learned from, to make a better response for the next time.
-In this informative seminar, you will learn the key steps that parking operators should take to deal with a critical incident at a parking facility.
+By their nature critical incidents like an active shooter can’t be predicted, but they can be planned for, trained on, and learned from, to make a better response for the next time.
+In this informative seminar you will learn the key steps that parking operators should take to deal with an active shooter or critical incident at a parking facility.
 This program will demonstrate how to build an incident management plan, manage the communications strategy, and liaise with first responders, consumers, client, and employees.

-It will also examine how to prepare for and what to do in the first 15 minutes of an incident, how and when to manage business continuity and what steps to take to recover from a critical incident, from investigative processes to employee engagement programs.
+It will also examine how to prepare for what to do in the first 15 minutes of an incident, how and when to manage business continuity and what steps to take to recover from a critical incident from investigative processes to employee engagement programs.